engrik/engrik.github.io/_tabs/about.md

 - **MSc in Transportation Engineering**, Asian Institute of Technology, Thailand (2023–2025)
   Thesis: *Multidimensional Resilience Assessment of Road Transport Systems Using a Resilience Matrix-Based Bayesian Network: A Case Study of Khyber Pakhtunkhwa, Pakistan*

-- **MSc in Civil Engineering (Structures)**, University of Engineering and Technology Peshawar, Pakistan (2017–2023)
+- **MSc in Civil Engineering (Coursework)**, University of Engineering and Technology Peshawar, Pakistan (2017–2023)
-  Thesis: *Seismic Risk Assessment of School Buildings in District Swat, Pakistan*
+  Research Project: *Seismic Risk Assessment of School Buildings in District Swat, Pakistan*

 - **BSc in Civil Engineering**, University of Engineering and Technology Peshawar, Pakistan (2012–2016)
   Final Year Project: *Traffic Speed Behavior and Zonation in Peshawar, Pakistan*